US eases some sanctions on Venezuela to encourage political talks: official

 Despite international support, Guaido's side has not been able to oust Maduro from power.

-The official said the easing of sanctions is being done at the request of the Guaido-led interim government and is directly tied to an agreement of both sides to return the talks, "which they should be announcing very shortly."
+The US official said the easing of sanctions is underway at the request of the Guaido-led interim government and is directly tied to an agreement of both sides to return to talks, "which they should be announcing very shortly."

-"The United States supports a peaceful and negotiated outcome to the Venezuelan political and economic and humanitarian crisis," the official said.
+"The United States supports a peaceful and negotiated outcome to the Venezuelan political and economic and humanitarian crisis," said the official, who spoke on condition of anonymity.

 "Very clearly, none of these alleviations of pressure would lead to an increase in revenue for the regime," the official said.